The organic view of unity

 It is pure Existence itself – absolute and indivisible, that which the phenomenon presupposes but never includes.

-5. How the Philosophy Emerged
+5. How the Philosophy of Absolute Existence Emerged

 By systematically testing Hlatky’s assumption from within.
 When all parts are removed, Existence emerges as the only possible Absolute.